 We appreciate your superb "A" rating for our product, Paul Whitehead Teaches Chess, in your December 1985 issue, but we feel the review missed an important point.
-It states that our program is "a terrific program for the serious chess player," but it is, in fact, aimed at the absolute beginner.
-Our more advanced products-Jeremy Silman's Complete Guide to the Openings, King's Indian Defense and the Najdorf Sicilian Defense-are meant for the experienced chess player.
+It states that our program is "a terrific program for the serious chess player," but it is, in fact, aimed at the absolute ucts-Jeremy Silman's Complete Guide to the Openings, King's Indian Defense and the Najdorf Sicilian Defense-are meant for the experienced chess player.